AdobeDocs/experience-cloud.en/help/website-implementation/pages/audience-manager.md

 There are two ways to implement Audience Manager in a website:

-* **Server-Side Forwarding (SSF)**&mdash;or customers with Adobe Analytics, this is the easiest and recommended way to implement.
+* **Server-Side Forwarding (SSF)**&mdash;for customers with Adobe Analytics, this is the easiest and recommended way to implement.
 Adobe Analytics forwards data to AAM on Adobe's backend, allowing for one less request on the page.
 This also enables key integration features and conforms with our best practices for Audience Manager code implementation and deployment.

 * **Client-Side DIL**&mdash;This approach is for customers who do not have Adobe Analytics.
 DIL code (Data Integration Library Code, the AAM JavaScript configuration code) sends data directly from the web page into Audience Manager.